 What is your assessment of the role and contribution of the financial sector on the path to net zero?Alessandro Bee:

 There are two aspects here.
 On the one hand, the financial sector must reduce its own footprint in order to achieve the net zero target.
-The greater leverage, however, lies in how banks contribute to net zero with their investments and financing.
-Sustainable investment has now become established and there are various forms of it, be it along ESG criteria or by means of green bonds.
+However, the greater leverage lies in how banks contribute to net zero with their investments and financing.
+Sustainable investing has now become established, and not just because of climate change, and there are various forms of it, be it based on ESG criteria or green bonds.
 In addition, banks can take sustainability criteria into account when financing projects or real estate.
-This makes sense insofar as a bank is interested in ensuring that its borrowers continue to comply with current (environmental) regulations in ten or fifteen years’ time and that the value of real estate, for example, remains stable.
+This makes sense insofar as a bank is interested in ensuring that its borrowers continue to comply with current (environmental) regulations in ten or fifteen years’ time and that the value of properties, among other things, remains stable.
 Banks can use these tools to help companies transform their operations towards net zero.1 according to the entrepreneur survey on sustainability for Swiss companies conducted in March 2021; © Photo: UBS